Shipra Express

-The Shipra Superfast Express is superfast express train of Indian Railways, which runs between Indore Junction railway station of Indore, the largest city & commercial hub of Central Indian state Madhya Pradesh and Howrah, the commercial hub of Kolkata.
-The name 'Kshipra' signifies the Shipra River, one of the holiest river near Ujjain City.
+The Shipra Superfast Express is superfast express train of Indian Railways, which runs between Indore Junction of Indore, the largest city & commercial hub of Central Indian state Madhya Pradesh and Howrah, the commercial hub of Kolkata.
+The name 'Kshipra' signifies the Shipra River, one of the holiest river near Ujjain city.

 Coach composition

 The train consists of 22 LHB coach;